The Buff Orpingtons is one of the most popular and loved hens in the chicken world.

-This fluffy and docile hen is very popular and since their creation in late 1800s they found their way into people’s hearts.
+This fluffy and docile hen is very popular and since their creation in the late 1800s they have found their way into people’s hearts.

 Whilst she appears quite large most of her mass is just feathers.

-Although they are not known for their foraging abilities, if they are allowed to free range she will eat a modest amount of greens and insects.
+Although they are not known for their foraging abilities, if they are allowed to free range they will eat a modest amount of greens and insects.